javadsabbagh/kata-rust/RustPrimer/flow/repetition.md

-# 循环
+# loop

 - for
-- while
+-while
-- loop
+-loop
-- break 与 continue
+- break and continue
 - label

 ## for

-for 语句用于遍历一个迭代器。
+The for statement is used to iterate over an iterator.

 ```rust
 for var in iterator {